Emergency Plans & Procedures

 An Emergency Plan is the documented scheme of assigned responsibilities, actions and procedures within a designated section of the emergency plan, to respond to and manage emergencies as laid out in AS3745-2010.

 This includes the creation of an emergency response procedure manual, the design and display of emergency diagrams/signs and a regular training schedule with sessions held at no greater than six monthly periods.

-For two decades, TrimEVAC has been assisting clients with the development of Emergency Management Plans that meet the requirements Australian and New Zealand Work Health and Safety Legislations, Regulations, relevant Codes of Practice and Standards.
+Since 1987, TrimEVAC has been assisting clients with the development of Emergency Management Plans that meet the requirements Australian and New Zealand Work Health and Safety Legislations, Regulations, relevant Codes of Practice and Standards.

 It is a requirement that buildings install Evacuation Signs and Diagrams to assist people trying to exit the building in an emergency.

 Buildings are required to display evacuation signs that show the procedures for evacuation from that part of the building represented in the diagram.